HHS/ASPR-8/README.md

 Users of GCM should have a general familiarity with Java and object oriented programming and would benefit from some exposure to event based modeling.

 ## Overview
-THere are 3 core tenants to GCM.
+There are 3 core tenants to GCM.

 ### Simulation
 GCM is an event based simulation composed of data managers, actors and an event engine.